hulkund/hulkund.github.io/index.md

 <img class="profile-picture" src="prof_2.png">

-I'm a master's student at MIT CSAIL in the [HealthyML Lab](https://healthyml.org) advised by Prof. Marzyeh Ghassemi.
-I work on creating trustworthy machine learning models that are robust to distribution shift and **am currently applying for PhD programs in computer science!**
+I'm a master's student at MIT CSAIL in the [HealthyML Lab](https://healthyml.org) advised by Prof. Marzyeh Ghassemi and an incoming PhD student at MIT CSAIL.
+I work on creating trustworthy machine learning models that are robust to distribution shift.
+This summer, I will be visiting ETH Zurich, hosted by Prof. Fanny Yang.

 I also went to MIT for undergrad and double majored in computer science and mathematics (Course 6 & 18) with a concentration in Ancient and Medieval Studies.
 I've previously had the pleasure to intern at Microsoft Research (x2) Apple Research, and Amadeus.

-I'm also on [Twitter](https://twitter.com/NHulkund) and [Mastodon]().
+I'm also on [Twitter](https://twitter.com/NHulkund).
 Feel free to contact me at **nhulkund@mit.edu**!

 ## Research Interests